HMS Royal Katherine

 HMS Royal Katherine (HMS Ramillies after 1706) was an 84-gun full-rigged second-rate ship of the line of the Royal Navy, launched in 1664 at Woolwich Dockyard.
 Her launching was conducted by Charles II and attended by Samuel Pepys.
 Royal Katherine fought in both the Second and Third Anglo-Dutch Wars and afterwards, the War of the Grand Alliance before entering the dockyard at Portsmouth for rebuilding in 1702.

 In this rebuilding, she was upgraded to carry more guns, 90 in total, and served in the War of the Spanish Succession during which she was renamed Ramillies in honour of John Churchill's victory at the Battle of Ramillies.
-She was rebuilt again in 1742–3 before serving as the flagship of the ill-fated Admiral John Byng in the Seven Years' War.
+She was rebuilt again in the 1740s before serving as the flagship of the ill-fated Admiral John Byng in the Seven Years' War.
 Ramillies was wrecked at Bolt Tail near Hope Cove on 15 February 1760.

 Launch

 Royal Katherine was launched in 1664 by Charles II, an event attended by naval administrator Samuel Pepys.
 Pepys recorded the occasion in his diary and it was dramatised by BBC Radio 4 in 2012 as part of series 5 of The Diary of Samuel Pepys.